apptentive/apptentive-android/README.md

 #### Notes

-* Make sure you have latest version or our SDK.
+* Make sure you have latest version of our SDK.
 We're always adding new features!
 * Make sure to follow the repo to get updates about features and bug fixes.